climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

 ```

 ## Use Step 2
-Take a look at the two code blocks below.
-What do you think they do?
-Take a guess!

-## Use Step 3
-Let's test it out!
-We are going to interact with our project and see what happens.

-## Use Step 4
-What do you think will happen when you turn the dial to the right?
-Try it now!
+Take a look at the code below.
+What do you think will happen to your project when you turn the dial to the right?
+Try it now

 ~hint Tell me more!
 - When we turn the dial to the right, the green building block should also turn to the right!
 -  This is what is called the input and output of the code.
   hint~

-## Use Step 5
+## Use Step 3
 What do you think will happen when you turn the dial to the left?
 Try it now!

 ~hint Tell me more!
 -  Nothing happens!
 There is no code that tells the computer what to do when the dial is turned to the left.
   hint~

-## Use Step 6
+## Use Step 4
 Feeling confident?
 Can you add more blocks to your Wind turbine and still have it move?
 Give it a try now!
-Remember to add one thing at a time to test the weight.
+ Remember to add one thing at a time to see if your Turbine can still move with the extra pieces!

 ## Congratulations! @showdialog
 You've completed the activity!
 Did anything surprise you about this project?